-Undergraduate students that exceed more than 45 semester credit hours beyond their state approved degree plan are subject to a tuition recovery fee of \$130 per credit hour to cover the student's educational costs.
+Undergraduate students, who were first-time freshman between Fall 1999 and Summer 2006 that exceed more than 45 semester credit hours beyond their state approved degree plan and undergraduate students, who are first-time freshman starting Fall 2006 on forward that exceed more than 30 semester credit hours beyond their state approved degree plan, are subject to a tuition recovery fee of \$130 per credit hour to cover the student's educational costs.
 Students that are affected are Texas residents that have attempted more than 45 credit hours beyond their degree program requirement.
 For more information contact the Office of Academic Records.